robinssq/api-docs/docs/clickmate.rst

 The ideal usage for this is to set up a programmatic integration--either wrap all commerce links on your site or all of the ones you want Narrativ to monetize.
-Our system will make sure that your readers get to the appropriate destination while finding you all the best monetezation opportunities.
+Our system will make sure that your readers get to the appropriate destination while finding you all the best monetization opportunities.
 If the wrapping happens server side by your CMS, this will even work in no-javascript or ad-blocked environments like AMP.